Lokidottir/llace-compiler/README.md

 circuit-lang
 ============

-An attempt to bring a basic abstraction layer to circuitry that resembles a programming langauge.
+An attempt at a high-level Hardware Description Language written in C++

 ****